Leading Research & Innovation

 Centers of Excellence

-UNT is a strong partner for collaborations with industry because of innovative engineering expertise and unique facilities including state-of-the-art microscopy and 3-D characterization capabilities associated with UNT's Center for Advanced Research and Technology (CART).
+UNT is a strong partner for collaborations with industry because of innovative engineering expertise and unique facilities including state-of-the-art microscopy and 3-D characterization capabilities associated with UNT's Materials Research Facility (MRF), previously known as the Center for Advanced Research and Technology (CART).

 The National Science Foundation developed Industry/University Cooperative Research Centers program, which creates a stronger link between industry and academia.
 The centers are primarily funded by industry partners, who receive royalty-free access to the research.
 UNT has one National Science Foundation Industry/University Cooperative Research Center and one I/UCRC site: